mbarki-mohamed/randomjs/README.md

 randomjs
 ========

-**randomjs** is a small javascript library to manipulate random objects , it's a powerful and easy to use library to generate strings and numbers .
+**randomjs** is a small javascript library to manipulate random numbers and strings.

 <hr>
 ## Simple example